-Mirjam Knörnschild, Bats in translation
+Mirjam Knörnschild, Bats in Translation

 credit C. Rahlmeier